 Subscribe for full access to NEC's revenue in full detail

-NEC's customers primarily consist of pay TV services and streaming services companies.
+NEC's customers primarily consist of media and TV services and telecoms services companies.
 Examples of NEC's customers include DNA Oyj and RTVC.
-NEC has suppliers like intoPIX.
+Examples of NEC's suppliers include intoPIX and Venera Technologies.